nicolo-tellini/S.cerevisiae-Data-Collection/README.md

   <details><summary>Important</summary>

-  The names of the strains in fromENAtoStrainName.txt *must* follow the same order of the ENA codes in the header of the vcf.
+  The strain names in ```fromENAtoStrainName.txt``` *must* follow the same order of the ENA codes in the header of the vcf.
+  The file we provide is already ordered as the codes in the gVCF header, but if you subsetted by samples you need to subset ```fromENAtoStrainName.txt``` and be sure the order is mantained as intended.

 </details>